post-self/post-self.ink/content/stories/made-in-the-image.md

 "It was...ah, well, I told her that I would come back looking quite a bit different than I did, yes?
 I told her that...ah, that I was visiting you to look to change the way I engaged with the world.
 She knows vaguely what, but...ah, but not why," I say, my stammer picking up in my defensiveness.
 "You remember when I arrived; I was...ah, I was not even sure what I wanted then, other than to try something non-anthropomorphic."

 We stand in silence for a few seconds before they let their tail droop again.
 "I step too fast.
-I apologize, What Right Have I. Your heart seeks this joy, and my heart compels me and I aid your joy into this world, but this joy withers if it eludes those you hold close.
+I apologize, What Right Have I. Your heart seeks this joy, and my heart compels me that I aid your joy into this world, but this joy withers if it eludes those you hold close.
 Share it before surprise shares odd guests all its own."

 It takes me a moment to parse the strange and immediate way in which they speak, but I have been getting used to their speech patterns of late.
 I have my own patterns, after all, picked up over many years, and so it is not so surprising.